AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/event-data.md

 **Note:** Collections are limited in the number of elements they can hold (ex: 64 elements).

-Scalar and relationship properties can be made searchable by specifying the `Indexed` flag.
-They can be made required by specifying the `Required` flag.
-Required means it must be specified on a top-level ingress operation.
+You can make scalar and relationship properties searchable by specifying the `Indexed` flag.
+You can make them required by specifying the `Required` flag.
+Required means the property must be specified on a top-level ingress operation.
 It can also restrict a delete operation to maintain integrity.

 ## Generating the GraphQL schema

-When types are written to the Type Store, an ontology manager detects the changes within 60 seconds and generates a GraphQL schema.
-The GraphQL schema represents a strongly-typed model and set of APIs for querying and modifying your Type data.
+An ontology manager detects types that are written to the Type Store within 60 seconds and generates a GraphQL schema.
+The GraphQL schema represents a strongly-typed model and set of APIs for querying and modifying your type data.

 **Note:** Depending on your changes, you can break existing queries and ingress operations.
 It is usually safe to add new types and properties.
 Deleting or renaming properties is more dangerous.